 Quiz reports help you understand the impact of your training and how much students retain from it.

 2. What’s good in WISDM Reports for LearnDash?

 Apart from the plethora of awesome reporting and analytics capabilities, Reports for LearnDash can help you generate specialized reports on a per quiz basis or a per student, per quiz basis.

 3. How can I generate reports for all elements of my LearnDash LMS?

-Use LearnDash ProPanel.
-For advanced or unique LearnDash reporting functionalities, get a custom reporting feature.
+Use Reports for LearnDash for advanced or unique LearnDash reporting functionalities.
+You can also get a custom reporting feature developed.